Georgette Chen: Post-Impressionist and Fauvist China–Hong Kong Period (1930s–40s)

 In 1930, two of Chen's works were selected for inclusion in the Salon d'Automne exhibition in Paris.
-The same year, at 24-years old, she married Eugene Chen Youren, relocating from Paris to Shanghai as his wife in 1931.
+Thereafter, her work was exhibited for the first time at Salon des Tuileries and the Salon des Independents.
+Additionally, one of her works was even acquired by the Musée du Jeu de Paume in Paris; which was an unusual accomplishment for an Asian artist.
+The same year, at 24-years old, she married Eugene Chen Youren, a political associate of both Sun and Zhang (Chen's father), relocating from Paris to Shanghai as his wife in 1931.
 Eugene was a Chinese diplomat who had served as the foreign minister of Sun Yat-sen's Kuomintang (southern government) in the 1920s.
-He was a lover of music and the arts, supportive of Chen's work towards becoming a professional artist.
+Chen was introduced to Eugene in 1927 by their mutual friend Madame Sun Yat-sen. He was a lover of music and the arts, supportive of Chen's work towards becoming a professional artist.
 She would be Eugene's second wife after the death of his first wife, Agatha Alphosin Ganteaume.
 In 1937 when the Sino-Japanese War broke out, the couple moved to Hong Kong, where Eugene was involved in anti-Japanese activities.
-In 1944, the couple would be arrested by the Japanese in a Hong Kong hotel.
-Shortly after in May 1944, Eugene succumbed to illness and died in Shanghai towards the end of World War II, widowing a 38-year old Chen.
+In 1944, the couple would be arrested by the Japanese in a Hong Kong hotel, interned and placed under house arrest; later they were transferred to Shanghai.
+Eugene succumbed to illness in Shanghai in May 1944, widowing a 38-year old Chen.
+At the end of the war, she returned to France, to hold the exhibition on Chinese landscapes, only to find that the curator of the French Museum whom she had made plans with had died.
+Thus, the original plan for the exhibition was abandoned.

-In 1947, after several years of travelling across Asia while living in Shanghai, she married Ho Yung Chi, a close friend and former aide of Eugene.
-She then moved to New York City, where Ho worked as a journalist.
-In 1949, the artist held a major solo exhibition at the Asia Institute in New York, presenting paintings of China's landscapes and portraits that she created after the war.
+In 1947, after several years of travelling across Asia while living in Shanghai, she married Dr Ho Yung Chi, a political historian and former aide of Eugene in New York City, where Ho worked as a journalist.
+In 1949, Chen held a major solo exhibition at the Asia Institute in New York, presenting paintings of China's landscapes and portraits that she created after the war.
 That same year, the couple moved to Paris, where Chen participated in the Salon d'Automne in Paris for the last time.